Alan D. Schrift

-Alan Douglas Schrift (born March 2, 1955) is a F. Wendell Miller Professor of Philosophy Emeritus at Grinnell College.
+Alan Douglas Schrift (born March 2, 1955) is an American philosopher who is F. Wendell Miller Professor of Philosophy Emeritus at Grinnell College.
 He specializes in the philosophy and influence of Friedrich Nietzsche as well as nineteenth- and twentieth-century French and German Philosophy, and is the General Editor of The Complete Works of Friedrich Nietzsche at Stanford University Press.

-Education and Career
+Education and career

-Schrift earned his Bachelor of Arts (with honors) from Brown University in 1977, followed by a Master of Arts in 1980 and Doctor of Philosophy in 1983, both from Purdue University. with a dissertation on “Nietzsche and the Question of Interpretation: Hermeneutics, Deconstruction, Pluralism”.
+Schrift was born in Brooklyn, New York City.
+He earned his Bachelor of Arts (with honors) from Brown University in 1977, followed by a Master of Arts in 1980 and Doctor of Philosophy in 1983, both from Purdue University.
+He earned his PhD with a dissertation entitled Nietzsche and the Question of Interpretation: Hermeneutics, Deconstruction, Pluralism.

 After two years teaching at Clarkson University in the Center for Liberal Studies, Schrift joined the Department of Philosophy at Grinnell College as Assistant Professor in 1987.
 Promoted to Associate Professor in 1991, to Full Professor in 1998, and to the Miller Chair in 2006, Schrift served as Department Chair in 1994-2000, 2003-2007, and from 2009 until he retired from teaching in 2013.
 In addition to teaching a range of courses in 19th- and 20th-century European philosophy, Schrift was the founding and inaugural Director of the Grinnell College Center for the Humanities (1999-2007) and served on several faculty committees, including the Gender and Women’s Studies Concentration Committee (1988-2007).

-Beyond Grinnell, Schrift has served the profession in several capacities: as a member of the Executive Committee of the Society for Phenomenology and Existential Philosophy (2014-17); as Executive Co-Director of the Society for Phenomenology and Existential Philosophy (2019-2023); as a member of the Committee for the Status of Women of the Society for Phenomenology and Existential Philosophy (2003-2006); as Chair of the Program Committee of the North American Nietzsche Society (1998-2004); as Editor of the Annual North American Nietzsche Society issue published in the International Studies in Philosophy (1998-2004); and as a member of the Program Committee of the American Philosophical Association Central Division (2003, 2006).
+Beyond Grinnell, Schrift has served the profession in several capacities: as a member of the Executive Committee of the Society for Phenomenology and Existential Philosophy (2014–17); as Executive Co-Director of the Society for Phenomenology and Existential Philosophy (2019-2023); as a member of the Committee for the Status of Women of the Society for Phenomenology and Existential Philosophy (2003-2006); as Chair of the Program Committee of the North American Nietzsche Society (1998-2004); as Editor of the Annual North American Nietzsche Society issue published in the International Studies in Philosophy (1998-2004); and as a member of the Program Committee of the American Philosophical Association Central Division (2003, 2006).
 He has also served, since 2001, as the lead editor of the Stanford University Press translations of Friedrich Nietzsche’s Kritische Studienausgabe (Berlin: Walter de Gruyter, 1984) as The Complete Works of Friedrich Nietzsche.